Date of Award:

 An amplification assay (Polymerase Chain Reaction) was optimized to specifically amplify genetic regions associated with insecticide resistance for P. argentipes sandflies.
 Whereas, another amplification assay (Loop-mediated Isothermal Amplification) was developed as an effective and rapid procedure for integrated pest management (IPM) professionals to assess the degree of insecticide susceptibility in field collected populations of P. argentipes sandflies.
 This rapid detection of field collected samples could allow IPM professionals to determine the degree of susceptibility of sandfly populations collected from afflicted areas.
 Thus, allowing the disease vector to be controlled in a more timely and effective manner.

 Hennings, Shawna M., "Insecticide Susceptibility and Resistance Detection in Phlebotomus argentipes Sandflies (Diptera: Psychodidae: Phlebotominae)" (2022).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 8665.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .